Children around the world

 During the midday heat, this Gurung child in Ilam is playing with a metal cup and a bamboo stick.
 (Photo copyright © by Kaj Halberg)

-Boys, playing in the Rapti River, southern Nepal.
-(Photo copyright © by Kaj Halberg)
+Children bathing and playing in the Rapti River, southern Nepal.
+(Photos copyright © by Kaj Halberg)

 Early in the morning, these boys are passing through smoke, which seeps out of a house in Chame, Marsyangdi Valley, Annapurna.
 (Photo copyright © by Kaj Halberg)